 When you experience an eye emergency which could pose a threat to your sight, it’s time to forget all about “why” and “how” it happened, and start focusing on the “what” you need to do.
 Following any trauma, it’s imperative that quick and decisive action is taken, to maximise your chances of making a full recovery.

-If you are concerned about any eye emergency whatsoever, be sure to call our practice and arrange an emergency appointment: we’ll fit you in as soon as possible and perform a complete evaluation of your eye health and vision.
+If you are concerned about any eye emergency whatsoever, be sure to contact your optometrist and arrange an emergency appointment: we’ll fit you in as soon as possible and perform a complete evaluation of your eye health and vision.

 However they come to be, eye emergencies are always a worrying experience.
 Let’s look at the most common problems and what action to take.

 The first thing to do if you spill any chemical onto your eyeball is to run it under a lukewarm tap.
 Do this for 15 minutes, and start as soon as physically possible after the incident, even if that means jumping in the shower fully-clothed.
 This will rinse your eye of the chemical and bolster your chances of having only superficial damage to your eye.

 From there, visit your optometrist for an emergency appointment to to the nearest emergency room.
 Try to bring the chemical in question as well, as this may accelerate treatment at the other end.

 Even if you don’t lose consciousness, any serious knocks to the head or eyes should be followed up with an appointment.
 Don’t drive yourself: take public transport, walk or have a friend drive you.
 If possible, bring that friend to the appointment regardless, just in case your symptoms worsen during the journey.

 This is commonly metal, or organic material embedded in the cornea or conjunctiva.
 This can be very painful, but is easily removed by an optometrist at the slit lamp.